cup of wrath

 Notice how the word ra is used in Amos 3.6, which is a similar verse, "Shall a trumpet be blown in the city, and the people not be afraid? shall there be evil in a city, and the LORD hath not done it?"
 (Amos 3.6 KJV bible).

 In this sense ra is different from our english word "evil".
-Our word "evil" usually describes moral wickedness.
-It's meaning can vary, but we usually reserve the word to describe sinfullness and perversity.
-Something or someone that's evil is sociopathic, harmful, deceptive, and sadistic.
-Unlike our word evil, the Hebrew word ra has more variety in its meaning, and this creates difficulty in translating it.
+Our word evil usually describes moral wickedness.
+We usually reserve the word to describe sinfullness and perversity.
+Someone that's evil is sociopathic, harmful, deceptive, and sadistic.
+Our English word evil is more specific in its meaning than the Hebrew word ra.

 Notice that the verse lays out a pattern of opposites, "I form the light, and create darkness; I make peace, and create evil..."
 (Isaiah 45.7 KJV bible).
 The opposite of light is darkness, which is the absence of light.
 Likewise the opposite of peace is not moral evil, but war, trouble, and calamity.